NishanthSpShetty/yaab/README.md

-# buffer.go
+# yaab- Yet Another Anytype Buffer

 ![github action](https://github.com/NishanthSpShetty/buffer.go/actions/workflows/go.yml/badge.svg)

 ## Motivation
-Creating a slice/array of fixed size became too painful manage as I had to manage index manually, bytes.Buffer provided a way to allocate fixed size buffer and call Write(), I dint have to worry about indexing, filling up the buffer and managing resizing it.
+Creating a slice/array of fixed size became too painful to manage as I had to manage index manually, bytes.Buffer provided a way to allocate fixed size buffer and call Write(), I dint have to worry about indexing, filling up the buffer and managing resizing it.
 I wanted something similar to user defined types, where I can allocate predefined memory and start writing to it, while the library managed indexing, resizing for me.

 Creating a slice with `make([]Type, size)` and calling append would not work as it would start appending element to `size+1` location,